core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In such a case, the server has to first start the group observation (see {{ssec-server-side-request}}), before making the corresponding data available.

+A client that receives such information from different sources may be able to simply set up the right multicast address and start receiving multicast notifications for the group observation.
+In such a case, the client does not need to perform additional setup traffic, e.g., in order to configure a proxy for listening to multicast notifications on its behalf (see {{intermediaries}} and {{intermediaries-e2e-security}}).
+Consequently, the server will not receive an observation request due to that client, will not follow-up with a corresponding informative response, and thus its observer counter (see {{sec-server-side}}) is not incremented to reflect the presence of the new client.

 ## Topic Discovery in Publish-Subscribe Settings

 In a Publish-Subscribe scenario {{I-D.ietf-core-coap-pubsub}}, a group observation can be discovered along with topic metadata.